How can an Umbrella Company Help with Contracting in Malaysia?

-If you’re working independently, it can be difficult to find clients willing to sponsor you.
+If you’re working independently or part-time, it can be difficult to find clients willing to sponsor you.
 Moreover, even if your client can do this, you’ll need a new sponsor each time you decide to take on a new contract.
-Of course, every new sponsor will mean more paperwork.
+Of course, every new sponsor will mean a new work permit application.

-Also, are you familiar with the intricacies of the tax system in Malaysia, as well as your own country’s laws on overseas earnings?
-If so, good on you!
+Are you familiar with the intricacies of the tax system in Malaysia, as well as your own country’s laws on overseas earnings?

 However, if you’re like the rest of us, figuring out (much less reducing) your tax liability in Malaysia and your home country can seem like more than you want to take on.
 But, you can find information below.